New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- New York and its opponents have combined to score more than 43.5 points in one game this season.
+- New York's games have gone over 41.5 points in just one opportunity this season.

-- The combined points per game average of the two teams, 43, is 0.5 points fewer than Sunday's over/under.
+- Sunday's total is 1.5 points lower than the two team's combined 43 points per game average.

-- This contest's over/under is 4.8 points above the 38.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 38.7 points per game, 2.8 fewer than this contest's over/under.

+- The Saints and their opponents have scored an average of 45.7 points per game in 2020, 4.2 more than Sunday's total.

 Saints stats and trends

-- So far this year New Orleans has two wins against the spread.
+- New Orleans has covered the spread on two occasions this season.

 - New Orleans' games this year have not gone over any of three set point totals.

-- The Saints score 24.3 points per game, comparable to the 24.7 per outing the Giants allow.
+- The Saints put up 24.3 points per game, comparable to the 24.7 per contest the Giants allow.

-- New Orleans is 2-0 against the spread and 2-0 overall in games when it puts up more than 24.7 points.
+- When New Orleans scores more than 24.7 points, it is 2-0 against the spread and 2-0 overall.

-- The Saints have turned the ball over two times this season, one fewer than the Giants have forced (3).
+- The Saints have two giveaways this season, while the Giants have three takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New Orleans' matchup with the Giants.